|The Frankfurt-Tipp rating - Movie:|

 |Label:||Twentieth Century Fox Home Entertainment|

-Film: It has been 15 years since a scientific experiment got completely out of hand, with the result that a large part of mankind was wiped out by a virus and the monkeys became increasingly intelligent.
-A peaceful coexistence between the surviving humans and the monkeys was what their leader Caesar (Andy Serkis) wanted to achieve.
-But for the monkey Koba there was only one thing: revenge.
-And so he caused a bloody conflict between the primates and the humans.
-The still existing armed forces of the US Army, led by a highly decorated Colonel (Woody Harrelson), have started to hunt the monkeys in order to finally destroy them and thus secure the continued existence of mankind.
-And Caesar wants to do everything he can to keep his monkeys safe.
-But now is the time to stop hiding from people.
-The decisive battle for the Planet of the Apes has begun…
+Movie: It's been 15 years since a science experiment went completely off the rails, resulting in much of humanity being wiped out by a virus and apes becoming increasingly intelligent.
+A peaceful coexistence between the surviving humans and the apes was what their leader Caesar (Andy Serkis) wanted to achieve.
+But for the ape Koba there was only one thing: revenge.
+And so he triggered a bloody conflict between the primates and the humans, The still existing forces of the U.S. Army, led by a highly decorated Colonel (Woody Harrelson), have begun hunting the apes to finally destroy them and thus ensure the continued existence of mankind.
+And Caesar wants to do everything he can to keep his apes safe.
+But now the time has come to stop hiding from the humans.
+The decisive battle for the Planet of the Apes has begun.

-image + sound: The image pleases with a high sharpness of detail and a very atmospheric coloration.
-A good picture depth and the good coordination of the contrasts underline the very positive overall impression.
-There is hardly any reason to complain about the sound either.
-The powerful 5.1 DTS Mix makes the action sequences crack in the multi-channel area.
+Picture + Sound: The picture pleases with a high level of detail and a very atmospheric color scheme.
+A decent picture depth and the good matching of the contrasts underline the very positive overall impression.
+There's hardly any reason to complain about the sound either.
+The powerful 5.1 DTS mix lets it rip in the multi-channel area, especially in the action sequences.
 But also smaller sound effects, the soundtrack and the dialogues are very well implemented.

-Extras: The bonus package laced up for the Blu-ray starts with an interesting audio commentary by director matt Reeves, optionally with German subtitles.
-Reeves has some interesting details to tell about the making of the movie, which is why the commentary is a good addition to the other bonus material.
-Besides 10 dropped scenes (with optional commentary) without finished effects (ca. 23:03 min.) this has a good making of (ca. 29:38 min.) and a review of Caesar's story (ca. 12:40 min.) to offer.
+Extras: The bonus package put together for the Blu-ray begins with an interesting audio commentary by director matt Reeves, with optional German subtitles.
+Reeves has some interesting details to share about the making of the film, so the commentary is a good addition to the rest of the bonus material.
+This has 10 dropped scenes (with optional commentary) without finished effects (approx. 23:03 mins) as well as a good making of (approx. 29:38 mins) and a look back at Caesar's story (approx. 12:40 mins).

-Further short documentaries then deal with the visual effects (approx. 10:36 min.) and the film music (approx. 6:20 min.).
-Then a look is taken at the entire planet of the monkey series (approx. 20:15 min.), as well as at the allusions in the new trilogy to the old films (approx. 7:48 min.).
-A concept gallery and the trailer round off the good additional offer.
+Further short documentaries then look at the visual effects (approx. 10:36 mins) and the score (approx. 6:20 mins).
+After that, there's a look at the entire Planet of the Apes series (approx. 20:15 min.), as well as the allusions in the new trilogy to the old films (approx. 7:48 min.).
+A concept gallery and trailer round out the good supplemental offerings.